 Summer 2021 Energy Access Internships and Research Projects

-Due to the Covid-19, all-EAP funded work in summer 2021 may need to be conducted remotely if Duke University’s evolving pandemic policies require it.
+Due to COVID-19 safety guidelines, all-EAP funded work in summer 2021 will need to be conducted remotely.
+(Updated March 2021)

 Energy Internship Program